-Net ecosystem CO2 exchange measurements by the closed chamber method and the eddy covariance technique and their dependence on atmospheric conditions - a case study
+Net ecosystem CO2 exchange measurements by the closed chamber method and the eddy covariance technique and their dependence on atmospheric conditions

-M. Riederer1,\, A. Serafimovich1,\\, and T. Foken
+M. Riederer^{1,}, A. Serafimovich^{1,}, and T. Foken^{1,2}

-Department of Micrometeorology, University of Bayreuth, 95440 Bayreuth, Germany Member of Bayreuth Center of Ecology and Environmental Research (BayCEER), University of Bayreuth, 95440 Bayreuth, Germany now at: German Research Centre for Geosciences, Helmholtz Centre, 14473 Potsdam, Germany
+1Department of Micrometeorology, University of Bayreuth, 95440 Bayreuth, Germany 2Member of Bayreuth Center of Ecology and Environmental Research (BayCEER), University of Bayreuth, 95440 Bayreuth, Germany now at: Regensburg Center of Energy and Resources, Regensburg University of Applied Sciences, 93049 Regensburg, Germany now at: German Research Centre for Geosciences, Helmholtz Centre, 14473 Potsdam, Germany